 See the Terms & Conditions and other Important Details, Below.

 Admitted Phi Theta Kappa applicants will qualify to receive a $2,000 PTK Scholarship, per academic year, through the admission process once PTK status is verified.
 This is in addition to any other merit scholarships awarded through SAIC Admissions.
 A separate application is not necessary for this award.

-If your parent or legal guardian works at a college within the Tuition Exchange consortium, you may be eligible to apply for a Tuition Exchange Scholarship at SAIC.
+If your parent or legal guardian works at a college within the Tuition Exchange consortium, and plan to attend SAIC as an undergraduate student, you may be eligible to apply for a Tuition Exchange Scholarship.
+SAIC only offers Tuition Exchange to undergraduate students.
 Contact the liaison officer at your parent's place of employment to determine your eligibility and to submit an application to SAIC through the consortium.

 You must submit a complete application including your portfolio through the regular SAIC admissions process by February 1 in the academic year prior to your intended entrance date, while simultaneously requesting a Tuition Exchange Scholarship at SAIC through your parent's place of employment.
 Scholarship selections are announced by March 1 of each year and are based upon artistic merit and academic achievement.

-SAIC receives 30 to 40 requests for Tuition Exchange scholarships each year and is able to award five to six.
+SAIC receives 30 to 50 requests for Tuition Exchange scholarships each year and is able to award 5 or 6.